Otion-Core/graphism/README.md

 ## Splitting your schema

-As your project grows, it might happen that your schema contains more and more entities.
-It is a good practice to split the main schema by import smaller ones.
+As your project grows, your schema will more and more entities, and soon enough it will be quite challenging to manage in a single file.
+It is a good practice to split your main schema by importing smaller ones.

 The `MyBlog.Schema` can be rewritten as: